Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 NZTA is committed to creating a roading network that enables people and goods to get to where they’re going safely and efficiently.

 SH5 between Napier and Taupō is a critical link between Hawke’s Bay and the upper North Island.
-We’re improving the safety of this important corridor by carrying out works to widen the road shoulder, install roadside safety barrier and rumble strips (audio tactile profile line marking), paint new lines and a wider centreline to improve the safety of various high-risk curves.
+We’ve improved the safety of this important corridor by carrying out works to widen the road shoulder, install roadside safety barrier and paint new lines and a wider centreline to improve the safety of various high-risk curves.

 This $13 million safety improvement project aims to improve the safety of a number of high-risk curves on SH5, as well as the Tarawera slow vehicle bay.
-Construction started in January 2024 and is due to be complete in October 2024.
+Construction started in January 2024 and was completed in December 2024.

-Planning work is underway to address concerns raised by the community about SH5.
-The first phase of this, a Programme Business Case, has been endorsed by the NZTA Board, however funding for the next phase has not been confirmed.
-In the interim, $13 million was approved to progress with an immediate programme of works identified by the community and the project team as critical, which is underway.
+NZTA developed a Programme Business Case to identify and develop long-term improvements on SH5.
+This has been endorsed by the NZTA Board however is not funded.
+In the interim, this $13 million safety improvement project was approved to progress with an immediate programme of works identified by the community and the project team as critical.

 • Safety infrastructure